XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Discussion on Limitations

-While our method demonstrates strong performance across various standard audio transformations, there are still some limitations and areas for improvement.
-First, while we achieve good robustness against most common audio edits, the attribution robustness against challenging operations like speed changes and generative editing could be further improved.
-As shown in Table~\ref{tab:full_attribution_table}, for speed changes, our method achieves only 4\% average attribution accuracy across different user setups, though this still outperforms existing baselines which completely fail.
-One potential direction for further boosting robustness against speed variations is to incorporate a temporal adjustment layer, similar to the one implemented in \citet{Westerfeld_audiowmark}.
-This layer aims to search in a black-box manner for the optimal speed factor to reverse the change.
-We provide a preliminary exploration of this direction in App. \ref{app:speed_reversion}.
+While our method demonstrates strong performance across various standard audio transformations, several limitations and opportunities for improvement remain.
+First, although we achieve robust performance against most common audio edits, our attribution accuracy degrades significantly for challenging operations like speed changes and generative editing.
+Specifically, as shown in Table~\ref{tab:full_attribution_table}, \ours achieves only 4\% average attribution accuracy for speed changes across different user setups, though this still represents an improvement over existing baselines, which fail completely.
+To enhance robustness against speed variations, one promising direction is to incorporate a temporal adjustment layer similar to \citet{Westerfeld_audiowmark}, which performs black-box optimization to identify and reverse speed changes.
+We present preliminary work in this direction in App. \ref{app:speed_reversion}.
+Additionally, the current solution's attribution robustness against AI-based editing remains an area requiring further improvement.

-From a broader impact perspective, audio watermarking technology plays an important role in protecting intellectual property rights and detecting AI-generated content in a proactive manner.
-However, our experiments on adversarial perturbations (Table \ref{tab:adversarial_attack}) show that our model remains vulnerable if the adversary has sufficient access and query opportunities to the watermarking system.
-This highlights the importance of securing the trained watermarking model and preventing public exposure.
-Overall, our work contributes to the development of a more robust watermarking solution, and we hope it will inspire further research in this field.